-If $(j, k) \in E$ is an edge in an undirected graph G = (V, E), vertices j and k are said to be adjacent.
-The set of neighboring vertices of i is the set of all vertices that are adjacent to i; and it is denoted as $N_i \subseteq V$ .
-An independent set of a graph G is a set of vertices in G that are nonadjacent (i.e. no two vertices are adjacent).
-A maximal independent set (MIS) or maximal stable set is an independent set such that adding any other vertex would introduce an adjacent pair.
-A graph can have many MISs of varying sizes; the largest MIS, or potentially several equally large MISs, of a graph is called a maximum independent set.
+If $(j,k) \in E$ is an edge in an undirected graph G = (V, E), vertices j and k are said to be adjacent.
+The set of neighboring vertices of i is the set of all vertices that are adjacent to i; and it is denoted as $N_i \subseteq V$.
+An independent set of a graph G is a set of vertices in G that is nonadjacent (i.e. no two vertices are adjacent).
+A maximal independent set (mIS) or maximal stable set is an independent set such that adding any other vertex would introduce an adjacent pair.
+A graph can have many mIS's of varying sizes; among them, the largest mIS, or potentially several equally large mIS's, of a graph is called a maximum independent set or MIS.
+The MIS problem can be described as follows: